What vaccinations are required?

 Yes.
 We will administer prescribed medications as needed throughout the day.
 Be sure to bring with you enough medications to last throughout your pet’s stay with complete instructions.

-Shall I bring my pet's own food?
+Should I bring my pet's own food?

 Can I bring my pet's bedding and/or toys?